ABOUT THE AMERICAN CANCER SOCIETY

 Research – ACS is the largest non-governmental source of cancer research funding in the United States.
 Through the years, 47 American Cancer Society funded scientists have won the Nobel Prize.
 Today, 30 active American Cancer Society research grants worth $17.3 million are at work in Illinois at the Ann and Robert Lurie Children’s Hospital, University of Chicago, Northwestern University, Loyola University, and Rosalind Franklin University of Medicine and Science.

-Education - We reach out to millions in Illinois each year with good news that most cancer can be prevented by making healthy choices every day.
+Education - We reach out to millions in Illinois each year with the good news that most cancer can be prevented by making healthy choices every day.
 We partner with community groups, schools, faith organizations, corporations and others to bring practical, cancer-fighting information to people nationwide.

 Advocacy - American Cancer Society advocates and grassroots volunteers give cancer a voice by promoting effective cancer policies and legislation at the federal, state and local levels.
 Current advocacy efforts include increasing federal funding for cancer research, the regulation of tobacco products by the FDA, and the protection of the historic Smoke-Free Illinois law.